 It’s worth stepping back in time several years in order to gain the proper perspective on Kalax’s self-titled new album.
 In the early to mid-2010s, when synthwave was still a sproutling of ‘80s music finding life in a fresh musical landscape, the process of establishing the genre was an important one.
 Only a handful of artists had contributed to the style, and they were working hard to create a distinctive identity for the music and its accompanying visual aesthetic.
 It was in this climate that Kalax released his first recordings.
 The musical structure of those early endeavors was uncomplicated and repetitive by today’s standards, but the idea was still fresh and so was the excitement for the use of retro synthesizers.

 Since 2015, with the sound and style of synthwave firmly rooted in place, the genre has blossomed and cast out new seeds in an explosion of creativity.
 Talented new artists have entered the genre bringing with them more complex songwriting techniques, more talented vocalists, and more diverse influences.
-2017 has already seen masterworks in the genre that outshine almost everything that has come before them, such as Sunglasses Kid’s phenomenal Graduation.
+2017 has already seen masterworks in the genre that outshine almost everything that has come before them, such as Sunglasses Kid’s Graduation and Phaserland’s Cosmic Boundaries.
 Into this new environment comes Kalax’s self-titled album.

 Kalax has a classic, almost iconic synthwave album cover.
 The sound production is attractive, if not stellar.
 At a glance, and after several seconds of listening, it appears to be a bold and exciting release from an established name.
 Yet within the first few songs it becomes apparent that the rapid evolution of synthwave music has left Kalax behind.
 Here, the songwriting techniques that succeeded in the past lead to an ill-informed offering that fails to provide anything relevant to the scene in 2017.